The Zarsoff Brothers

 from www.zarsoffbros.com

-Three members of The Zarsoff Bros (Izzy, Bernie and Terry) were playing as The Robin Lee Sinclair Band in 1979, backing a singer (Robin Lee Sinclair)doing disco versions of every kind of song that moved.
+Three members of The Zarsoff Brothers (Izzy, Bernie and Terry) were playing as The Robin Lee Sinclair Band in 1979, backing a singer (Robin Lee Sinclair)doing disco versions of every kind of song that moved.
 The band was very popular in the club circuit, but Izzy started to yearn for an outlet for his comedy material.
 The three future Zarsoffs started doing some low key gigs away from Robin Lee Sinclair, as The Likker Act.
 When Robin found out, he demanded exclusive loyalty.
 Izzy, Bernie and Terry got pissed at the Royal Sheaf Hotel in Double Bay one afternoon, and went to visit Robin.
 Izzy Told him where to stick his exclusive loyalty, and the 1979 version of The Zarsoff Bros was born.

 After a few gigs, the boys decided they needed a fourth member.
 There was a Bluey who rehearsed a lot with the band and did maybe one gig, but he proved to be too serious a musician and wasn’t too fond of the bizarre onstage antics of the other members.
 He soon departed and the real Bluey Zarsoff joined, just before the band headed to Cairns for a six week stint at Caesars Palace.
 In fact, this Bluey only did one gig before Cairns, at The Bondi Tram, then feel headfirst into the mayhem.